Ratio of Debt-to-Income

 The debt to income ratio is a tool lenders use to determine how much of your income can be used for your monthly mortgage payment after you meet your various other monthly debt payments.

 In general, conventional mortgage loans need a qualifying ratio of 28/36.
 FHA loans are less strict, requiring a 29/41 ratio.

-In these ratios, the first number is how much (by percent) of your gross monthly income that can go toward housing.
-This ratio is figured on your total payment, including homeowners' insurance, homeowners' dues, PMI - everything that makes up the payment.
+The first number is how much (by percent) of your gross monthly income that can be spent on housing.
+This ratio is figured on your total payment, including hazard insurance, HOA dues, PMI - everything that makes up the full payment.

-The second number is what percent of your gross income every month that can be spent on housing costs and recurring debt.
-For purposes of this ratio, debt includes payments on credit cards, auto/boat loans, child support, etcetera.
+The second number in the ratio is the maximum percentage of your gross monthly income which can be applied to housing costs and recurring debt.
+For purposes of this ratio, debt includes payments on credit cards, vehicle payments, child support, and the like.

 With a 29/41 (FHA) qualifying ratio

-If you'd like to calculate pre-qualification numbers on your own income and expenses, we offer a Mortgage Pre-Qualifying Calculator.
+If you'd like to calculate pre-qualification numbers with your own financial data, we offer a Mortgage Loan Pre-Qualification Calculator.

-Remember these are just guidelines.
-We will be thrilled to go over pre-qualification to determine how much you can afford.
+Don't forget these ratios are just guidelines.
+We'd be happy to pre-qualify you to help you determine how large a mortgage you can afford.

 First Southeast Mortgage Corporation can walk you through the pitfalls of getting a mortgage.
 Call us: 954.920.9799.